 There were three gates leading to the town: Bratian Gate on the north side, Lubawa Gate, also called Łąkorska on the north-west side, and Brodnica Gate, also called Kurzętnicka Gate, on the south-west side.
 All three were situated on the extension of the main roads leading from the corners of the town square.
 All of them also had the form of four-sided gategouses with passages in the ground floor.
 Only Lubawa Gate was provided with a foregate in the form of a long neck over the moat, ended with two small, oval towers.

-The most valuable, preserved element of the Nowe Miasto Lubawskie fortifications are two gothic gate towers: Lubawa and Brodnica Gates.
-The most readable fragments of urban fortifications are located in the southern part of the town, west of Brodnica Tower; along Okólna street and in the north-east part, near the parish church of St. Thomas, where relics of the corner round tower have also been preserved.
+The most valuable, preserved element of the Nowe Miasto Lubawskie fortifications are two Gothic gatehouses: Lubawa Gate and Brodnica Gate, although the former has the original portals bricked up today, and modern openings are pierced in the side walls.
+The best visible fragments of fortifications are located in the southern part of the town, west of Brodnica Gate, along Okólna street and in the north-east part, near the parish church of St. Thomas, where relics of the corner round tower have also been preserved.

 Czubiel L., Domagała T., Zabytkowe ośrodki miejskie Warmii i Mazur, Olsztyn 1969.

 Die Bau- und Kunstdenkmäler der Provinz Westpreußen, der Kreis Löbau, red.
 J.Heise, Danzig 1895.